 - Keyboard students, including piano and organ, should prepare two compositions from contrasting periods, one of which must be performed from memory.

-- Instrumental students, including winds, percussion and strings, should prepare two etudes or solos from the standard literature that demonstrate technical ability and musicianship.
+- Instrumental students, including winds, percussion and strings, should prepare one etude or solo from the standard literature that demonstrate technical ability and musicianship.
 Percussionists will be asked to play several rudiments on the snare drum.
 String students should have a three-octave major scale ready to demonstrate intonation and tone quality.

 Students seeking a Theatre scholarship may submit materials or audition in acting, design and technical, and playwriting.
+More information about auditioning for a theatre scholarship can be found here.
 Applicants should follow these guidelines when preparing an audition or portfolio.
-Materials and an audition request may be submitted to a non-adjunct member of our Theatre faculty.
+Materials and an audition request may be submitted to Professor Theatre Joe Golden.

 - Prepare and memorize two monologues contrasting in mood and style for an audition.
 One monologue must be classical (preferably Shakespeare) and the other contemporary.
 Pieces should be from acceptable, published works and may not be stand-up routines, screenplays or original works.
 Each monologue should last about a minute.